SandyaRajapaksha/SandyaRajapaksha/README.md

-- 👋 Hi, I’m @SandyaRajapaksha
+  <h2>👋 Hi, I’m @SandyaRajapaksha</h2>

-- 👀 I’m interested in ...Web Development
+👀 I’m interested in ...Web Development and Mobile Application Development

-- 🌱 I’m currently learning ...HTML,PHP,C#
+🌱 I’m currently learning ...HTML,PHP,C#, FLUTTER
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...sandyarajapaksha905gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 SandyaRajapaksha/SandyaRajapaksha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.